You are using an outdated browser. Please upgrade your browser to improve your experience.

 Can you retire early due to ill health?

-If you are retiring due to ill health, there is the possibility that your pension scheme will allow you to access your pension pot early and/or receive higher payments than usual.
+If you're retiring due to ill health, your pension scheme may allow you to access your pension pot early and/or receive higher payments than usual.

 Taking phased retirement

 Instead of taking early retirement, some people choose to take a phased approach.
-This is when you gradually reduce your working hours over a prolonged period of time, while only withdrawing a small part of your workplace pension.
+This is when you gradually reduce your working hours over a period of time, while withdrawing a small part of your workplace pension.
+You can then increase the amount you withdraw at a later date.
+You should check with your workplace pension provider to see if they offer this option.

 Should I retire early?